ibm-cloud-docs/vpc/instance_metadata_vpc_identity_operations.md

       ```
       {: pre}

        If you're using a different software to create the CSR, you might be prompted to enter information about your location such as country code (C), state (ST), locality (L), your organization name (O), and organization unit (OU).
 Any one of these naming attributes can be used.
-Any other naming attributes, such as common name for example are rejected.
+Any other naming attributes, such as common names are rejected.
 CSRs with Common Name specified are rejected because when you make the request to the Metadata API, the system applies instance ID values to the subject Common Name for the identity certificates.
 CSRs with extensions are also rejected.
       {: important}

-   2. Format the csr before you make an API call to metadata service by using the following command.
+   2. Format the csr before you make an API call to the metadata service by using the following command.
       ```sh
       awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' sslcert.csr
       ```
       {: pre}

 Then, you can make the API request to the Metadata service.
 See the following example.
-The `csr` value is required, the `expires_in` value is optional.
+The `csr` value is required.
+The `expires_in` value is optional.
 The default value for expiration is 3600, which equals 1 hour.

 ```sh
 curl -X POST "$vpc_metadata_api_endpoint/identity/v1/certificates?version=2024-11-12" \